Uppsidan/Uppsidan.github.io/HowTo.md

 ### Installation
 Which libraries are required, what server is required.
 Any specific versions? (at least you can say "known to work with version X")
-How do you install the SW.
+How do you download and install the SW.

 ### Usage
 How to use the SW.
 Again you can use screen shots.